asandler/ParaPlan/README.md

 Tool for solving reachability tasks on SPDI (polygonal differential inclusion systems)

-Based on the works of Gordon J. Pace, Gerardo Schneider and others: http://www.cs.um.edu.mt/~svrg/Tools/SPeeDI/index.html
+Based on the papers and previous work of Gordon J. Pace, Gerardo Schneider and others: http://www.cs.um.edu.mt/~svrg/Tools/SPeeDI/index.html

 How to make it: install SFML for drawer and just type "make" in each directory.